gevuong/aA-Games/go.md

         }
     ```

-### Functions, examples:
+### Functions can return multiple values.
+Here are some examples:
-- Example 1: title and pages will be a value and type of "War and Peace" and string, and 1000 and int, respectively.
+- Example 1: title and pages will be a value and type of "War and Peace" and string, and 1000 and int, respectively. (string, int) specifies the type of each return value
     ```
     func getBookInfo() (string, int) {
         return "War and Peace", 1000